DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ```
 ![Top 5 Departments by Average Views](https://github.com/user-attachments/assets/66ed3273-e4d5-4c5c-9cc8-84a0e10d01f0)

-The bar chart shows that no location was given an average of 12,000 complaints views, and Sant Ravidas Nagar Bhadohi is the least popular in the top 5 with average complaints of 6,000.
+The bar chart shows that favourable judgement was the most popular department, given an average of over 8,000 complaints views, and filing petition department was the least popular in the top 5 with average complaints of just over 7,000.

 ## Top 5 locations by bribe amount range frequency

+The following python query creates a heat map showing the top 5 locations by bribe amount range frquency:-

 ```python
 bribery_reports['BribeRange'] = pd.cut(bribery_reports['Amount'],